lucaci32u4/mqttbridge/protocols/support/supporting-new-devices.md

 * `VariableNode` is an abstract class that holds the current value of the variable being synced.
 It also contains the field `deviceKey` that used to identity the variable being queried in `DeviceCallInterface`.
 Usually, there is no need other than extend (and parametrize Ty) the class and provide an all-argument constructor.
 It can also hold be extended with extra flags and arguments that `DeviceCallInterface` might need to properly interface the device.
 * `DeviceAdapter` converts back and forth between variable value type (`Ty`) and read/write call content (`DTy`)
 * `MqttAdapter` converts back and forth between variable value type (`Ty`) and MQTT values (`String`).
 This class also handles augmenting Home Assistant Discovery with variable-specific properties.
 There are a few implementations available for most-used data types.

+Finally, we will have to make our new device available by adding it to `DeviceChooseModule` in the `initialize` section.